-It is equal to the price of one meal, which in 2017 is estimated as $10 per person, given on behalf of every member of the family regardless of age of the person.
+It is equal to the price of one meal, which is estimated at $10 per person, given on behalf of every member of the family regardless of the age of the person.

 Zakat is not just a fundamental pillar of Islam – it is also a revolutionary concept with the potential to ease the suffering of millions around the world.